lets00/zup-challenge-bank/README.md

 ## Routes

-All routes can be access on http://localhost:8080/v1.
+All routes can be access on http://localhost:8080/v1/ (or, https://zup-challenge-bank.herokuapp.com/v1/).
 This is the first version of API.
 If in the future you decide to change the access form (add or remove fields on a header or body), you be able to change without break some app client that is consuming your old API version.

 ### (POST) /v1/client-info